jameswatts/cake-toolkit/README.md

 Cake Toolkit (CTK)
 ==================

-The **Cake Toolkit** is a *CakePHP* plugin designed for medium-to-large scale web applications which require a scalable and standard solution to handling views.
+The **Cake Toolkit** is a *CakePHP* plugin designed for medium-to-large scale web applications which require a scalable and standard solution to handling Views.

 The plugin allows Views to be defined as a class, providing a powerful object-oriented factory interface to dynamically build your application's UI with configurable objects.